leopoldguyot/.dotfiles/README.md

 # To do:

+- shutdown options
-- Add polybar with (music, and others keyelements)
+- Add polybar with (music, and others )
 - Configure nvim
-- Uniform theme : Catppuccin or rosepine
+- Uniform theme : rosepine
-- tmux ?